This loop starts at the Mount Herman trailhead at the corner of Nursery & Mount Herman Road

 approximate 25m west of the junction of the Fire Center access Rd and Mount Herman (MH) Road.

-The "7400 Contour" Trail is located on the right as you descend into a cluster of scrub oak.
+(formerly known as the "7400 Contour" Trail) is located on the right as you descend into a cluster of scrub oak.
 The route swings south just below Mt.
 Herman Rd and continues along a rock-strewn singletrack trail that bounces through multiple rock gardens for the next mile or so.
-Although it lacks any significant climbs, this trail undulates across the lower slope of Mount Herman, diping in and out of downslope drainage from the road and mountain above.
-The only potentially confusing turn occurs near the end when the main trail turns hard right, inadvertently directing the rider onto a particularly sinuous branch of challenging rocky singletrack.
+Although it lacks any significant climbs, this trail undulates across the lower slope of Mount Herman, dipping in and out of downslope drainage from the road and mountain above.
+The only potentially confusing turn occurs near the end when the main trail turns hard right, inadvertently directing the rider onto a particularly sinuous stretch of moderately technical singletrack.
 Stick to the right along the milder piece of trail.

-A short 150m later, the route runs into a triangular trail intersection.
-Take the left branch and cruise down the 715 Trail.
-This trail is an intermediate trail because of the period drop-offs and unexpected rock obstacles that threaten to unseat inexperienced riders carrying too much steam into the blind corners.
+.
+This trail is an intermediate trail because of the periodic drop-offs and unexpected rock obstacles that threaten to unseat inexperienced riders carrying too much steam into the blind corners.
 In the opposite direction, it's a moderate climb that can be an aerobic challenge when ridden hard.

-After .7 miles, 715 Trail merges with the unpaved Schilling Road for approximately 100m.
-Look for a singletrack spur that branches off from the left and connects to the "Schilling Road Trail."
-Also a luscious piece of singletrack, this trail careens through several easy obstacles and water-bars, eventually ending at the Mount Herman trailhead.
+.
+Also a decent piece of singletrack, this trail careens through several easy obstacles and water-bars, eventually ending at the Mount Herman trailhead.